I am a cyclist, genealogist, soccer referee, grandfather (x6), and cancer survivor. And I have ridden 105,000* miles cancer-free.

 Lessons Learned:

 I went light.
 I took a clean kit for the second day.
 I think I could have gotten by with washing it in the shower or even using the hotel laundry so I didn’t carry a second kit.
+Or maybe just clean bibs and wash the jersey.

-As much as I like saving the ferry ride for the last thing of the day, consider riding counterclockwise and hitting the ferries first thing.
+As much as I like saving the ferry ride for the last thing of the day, consider riding counterclockwise and hitting the ferry first thing.
 The Delaware ferry was an absolute 3:00 cutoff whereas Cape May was 2:30 but could have been made for 3:30 or 6:00 p.m.
 But on both days I was very aware that I had to make a time cutoff and I would not have that if I rode counterclockwise.
 Having a hard deadline adds a bit of stress.

 The last 40 miles in Delaware from Dover to Delaware City on Rte 9 are mostly barren for supplies.
-Riding north to south in Delaware would place those 40 miles at the begnning of the ride instead of the end.
+Riding north to south in Delaware would place those 40 miles at the beginning of the ride instead of the end.

 Fun adventure!
 Will I do it again?
 Doubtful.
 But I would like to.
 And I do recommend it.
 Maybe someone can learn from my mistakes.